Joint Gaussian Graphical Model Estimation: A Survey: Background: Gaussian Graphical Models

 In a high-dimensional setting, where the number of parameters to estimate, $p$, is much larger than the number of data points observed, $n$, maximizing the log-likelihood~\eqref{eq:MLLN} results in poor quality estimates.
 In the particular case of Gaussian data, the resulting estimate, that is, the inverse of the covariance matrix, does not exist when $n < p$.
 Unfortunately, the high-dimensional setting is prevalent in various applications.
-For example, functional imaging of brain measurements using (standard) $2 mm^3$ voxels will result in approximately $p=O(10^6)$ voxels with $n = O(10^2)$ measurements~\citep{poldrack2011handbook, hsieh2013big}.
-While $p$ is large as compared to $n$, most entries in ${\bm\Omega}$, denoted as $\omega_{i,j}$, $i,j=1,\ldots,p$, are zero, that is, the inverse covariance matrix is sparse.
-Hence, a typical strategy to estimate ${\bm\Omega}$ in a high-dimensional setting is to add a regularization function, such as the $\ell_1$-norm of the parameters, to the log-likelihood function~\eqref{eq:MLLN}, which encourages the graph to be sparse or have other desirable structural biases~\citep{yuan2007model,buhlmann2011statistics}.
-Specifically, we estimate ${\bm\Omega}$ using the following optimization program

-Note that regularization is not added to the diagonal terms, $\omega_{i,i}$, $i=1,\ldots,p$, because ${\bf\Omega}$ is positive definite and adding penalty on the diagonal entries would introduce additional bias.
-In this manuscript, we focus on simultaneous estimation of multiple graphs that are structurally similar.
+For example, functional imaging of brain measurements using (standard) $2 mm^3$ voxels will result in approximately $p=O(10^6)$ voxels with $n = O(10^2)$ measurements~\citep{poldrack2011handbook, hsieh2013big}. {There are two common problems that neuroscientists are interested in studying: (i) a static graph representing conditional independence between time series~\citep{foti2019statistical} and (ii) time-varying graphs within individuals~\citep{calhoun2014chronnectome, lurie2020questions}.
+In the first problem, we estimate a single graph by treating each time point as an i.i.d.~sample~\citep{varoquaux2010detection}, effectively ignoring the temporal dependence.
+In the second problem, we estimate graphs for different time points or graphs within a time window.
+We will cover associated methodologies for both problems in Section~\ref{section:coarse-grained_structure} -- \ref{section:fine-grained_structure} and Section~\ref{section:time_series_data}, respectively.
+We note that in addition to the small sample sizes, applications to fMRI are affected by temporal correlations in the observed data, which can reduce the effective sample size~\citep{qiu2016joint}.} While $p$ is large as compared to $n$, most entries in ${\bm\Omega}$, denoted as $\omega_{i,j}$, $i,j=1,\ldots,p$, are zero, that is, the inverse covariance matrix is sparse.
+Hence, a typical strategy to estimate ${\bm\Omega}$ in a high-dimensional setting is to add a regularization function, such as the $\ell_1$-norm of the parameters, to the log-likelihood function~\eqref{eq:MLLN}, which encourages the graph to be sparse or have other desirable structural biases~\citep{yuan2007model,buhlmann2011statistics}. {Specifically, we estimate ${\bm\Omega}$ using the following optimization program } Note that regularization is not added to the diagonal terms, $\omega_{i,i}$, $i=1,\ldots,p$, because ${\bf\Omega}$ is positive definite and adding penalty on the diagonal entries would introduce additional bias.
+In this manuscript, we focus on the simultaneous estimation of multiple graphs that are structurally similar.
 We will illustrate in the following sections that exploiting the common structures will improve the estimation results on every individual graph.